kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-12-the-natural-history-museum.md

   - paragraph: "After check-in you will be greeted with the museum tour guide who will 🚶🏽‍♂️ walk  you through the museum while explaining the details and answering your interesting questions."

-  - paragraph: "After the inside walk around we will catch up some fresh air around the botoanical garden, visit a fish pond just next to the garden before you head back to your hotel and reflect the wonders of this old home of Nature history"
+  - paragraph: "After the inside walk around we will catch up some fresh air around the botanical garden, visit a fish pond just next to the garden before you head back to your hotel and reflect the wonders of this old home of Nature history"

 remarks: